Store Hours:

 -Caddis

-Larva (olive to green) #14-16: tons of these in the river (most other
+Larva (olive to green) #14-16: tons of these in the river, good all year

 -Attractor Nymphs #10-20: such as Sexy Waltz, Rainbow Warriors,